Dispersion relation reconstruction for 2D Photonic Crystals based on polynomial interpolation: Numerical schemes

-However, the minimization of \eqref{optimal} is not trivial to solve for any type of domain in more than one dimension.
-Since the denominator of the Lagrange polynomials vanishes on a subset of $\mathcal{C}$, the Lebesgue constant is not continuous with respect to the point set $\{\mathbf{k}_i\}_{i=1}^N$ in $\mathcal{C}^N$.
+Note that the value of the Lebesgue constant $\Gamma_{N}(\{\mathbf{k}_i\}_{i=1}^N)$ depends solely on the nodal set $\{\mathbf{k}_i\}_{i=1}^N$.
+However, minimizing \eqref{optimal} to obtain the optimal nodal set is computationally challenging for any type of domain $\mathcal{C}\subset\mathbb{R}^{d}$ with $d>1$.
+This is because the denominator of the Lagrange polynomials vanishes on a subset of $\mathcal{C}$ that the Lebesgue constant $\Gamma_{N}(\{\mathbf{k}_i\}_{i=1}^N)$, as a function of the nodal points $\{\mathbf{k}_i\}_{i=1}^N$, is not continuous in the $2N$-dimensional bounded domain $\mathcal{C}^N$.
 Besides, $\Gamma_{N}(\{\mathbf{k}_i\}_{i=1}^N)$ is very sensitive to the location of the interpolation points, which makes the minimization procedure subtle.
-Although there have been several attempts to produce nodal sets using direct and indirect methods to minimize the Lebesgue constant, for example, Heinrichs directly minimized the Lebesgue constant in a triangular area with Fekete points as their initial guess \cite{heinrichs2005improved}, Babu{\v{s}}ka minimized norms of the Lagrange interpolation operator, which also yields small Lebesgue constant in a triangle \cite{chen1995approximate}, Sommariva provided the approximate Fekete and approximate optimal nodal points in the square and the triangle by solving numerically the corresponding optimization problems \cite{briani2012computing}, nor are we able to find the exact optimal points.
-Thus, the question of how to sample points in $\mathcal{B}_{\operatorname{red}}$ and $\Tilde{\mathcal{B}}_{\operatorname{red}}$ which are suitable for polynomial interpolation is still an open question.
+There have been several attempts to generate the optimal nodal sets in the sense that they minimize the Lebesgue constant.
+For example, Heinrichs directly minimized the Lebesgue constant in a triangle with Fekete points as the initial guess \cite{heinrichs2005improved}.
+Babu{\v{s}}ka minimized the norm of the Lagrange interpolation operator, which yields small Lebesgue constant in a triangle \cite{chen1995approximate}.
+Sommariva provided the approximate Fekete and approximated optimal nodal points in both the square and the triangle by solving the corresponding optimization problems numerically \cite{briani2012computing}.
+However, how to find the optimal points is still an open question.

 Since in the multivariate case, the optimal Lagrange interpolant is hard to determine, our aim is to find a suitable sampling point set, on which our Lagrange interpolation performs well when dealing with the band function reconstruction.